Discrete fractional Radon transforms and quadratic forms: Abstract

 \section{Abstract}

 We consider discrete analogues of fractional Radon transforms involving integration over paraboloids defined by positive definite quadratic forms.
-We prove sharp results for this class of discrete operators in all dimensions, providing necessary and sufficient conditions for them to extend to bounded operators from $\ell^p$ to $\ell^q$.
+We prove that such discrete operators extend to bounded operators from $\ell^p$ to $\ell^q$ for a certain family of kernels.
 The method involves an intricate spectral decomposition according to major and minor arcs, motivated by ideas from the circle method of Hardy and Littlewood.
 Techniques from harmonic analysis, in particular Fourier transform methods and oscillatory integrals, as well as the number theoretic structure of quadratic forms, exponential sums, and theta functions, play key roles in the proof.